ea-dev3/buynotes/README.md

   </a>
 </marquee>

-This is a fork of https://github.com/gatsbyjs/gatsby-starter-default which shows how to use Netlify Identity and Netlify Functions with Gatsby.
+This is a fork of https://github.com/gatsbyjs/gatsby-starter-default which shows how to use Netlify Identity and Netlify Functions (via [Netlify Dev](https://github.com/netlify/cli/blob/master/docs/netlify-dev.md)) with Gatsby.
 Start here for your next JAMstack hackathon or use this as a reference implementation.

 Features: